 Southland is home to a diverse range of habitat types, ranging from forests to wetlands and dunes.
 We are lucky enough to have coastal sand dune forests - one of the rarest forest types left in New Zealand - here on our doorstep in Otatara.
 However, many of our natural areas exist in isolation as fragments, due to land clearance in our region.
 Find out about the different habitat types we have in Southland, where they can be found and what grows best in each.
+There are a range of common native plants that grow in Southland - to help you identify them and their flowers, seeds and growth characteristics we have created cards to assist you - download the Plant ID cards here.

 There are five main habitat types in Southland: